Anurag-Jethi/Simon-says-game/README.md

 This is a simple Simon Says game built with HTML, CSS, and JavaScript.
 The game generates a sequence of colors, and the player has to repeat the sequence by clicking the colored buttons.

+## Demo
+A live demo of the game can be found [here](https://anurag-jethi.github.io/Simon-says-game/).

 ## Features
 - Responsive design
 - Interactive gameplay